gryphonshafer/Quizzing-Rule-Book/content/rule_book/quiz_process.md

 : Everything the quizmaster reads from the quiz question

 **Answer**
-: Everything the quizzer says while answering a question after being recognized by the quizmaster until their answer duration has elapsed or being called correct or incorrect
+: Everything the quizzer says while answering a question after being recognized by the quizmaster until their question answer duration period has elapsed or being called correct or incorrect

 **Response**
 : A synonym for answer